-If you think the Patriots are going to win by more than 7.5 points, you would bet them at -7.5.
+If you think the Patriots are going to win by more than 7.5 points, you will bet them at -7.5.
 So if the Patriots win by 8 points or higher, you’re a winner.
 If they win by less than 7.5, say by only 7 points, you lose the bet.
 However, if you think the Dolphins will lose by less than 7.5, or even possibly win the game outright, you will want to take Miami +7.5.
 So if the Patriots win the game 31-27, the Dolphins cover the spread.

 With the over/under, oddsmakers predict the game will fall on 47 points.
 If you think the two teams will put up more than 47 points combined, you will want to take the over.
 If you think it will fall under 47, you will want to take the under.
 So if the final score is Patriots 27, Dolphins 17, the “under” wins the bet since the two teams combined for 44 points, less than the 47 point total.

 If the final score ends up 27-20, a total of 47 points, you get what is called a push.
 This means whatever money you bet, you will get that money back.
 You don’t win or lose.
-The same goes with the point-spread.
-If the Patriots spread changes to -8 and you have the Patriots and they win 28-20, you will get a push and get your money back.
+The same goes for the point-spread.
+If the Patriots spread changes to -8 and you have the Patriots, and they win 28-20, you will get a push and get your money back.

-So using the above example, almost all times you will see some other numbers added to the line.
+So using the above example, almost all times, you will see some other numbers added to the line.
 It will look something like this:

 “ML” stands for money lines.
 They’re odds for winning the game outright.
 A lot of betters want to bet just the winner or the loser, which is where the money line comes into play.
 In the above example, the Patriots are -500 to win the game.
 That means if you don’t want to bet the Patriots -7.5 but rather just want to be safe and pick them to win outright, you will play the -500.
 However, here’s the kicker: In order to win $100, you need to put down $500.
 Everything is proportioned at 1-to-5 odds.
 If you put down $100, you only $20 back.
 However, on the flip side, the Dolphins are +425.
 If you think they will win the game outright and you put down $100, you would win $425 back should Miami come out victorious.
 The odds there are 4.25-to-1.